Excelsior-Technologies-Community/QRCodeGenerator/README.md

 # QRCodeGenerator

 A flexible Android library for generating and scanning QR codes, packed with customization options.
-This guide walks you through setup, usage, and best practices for both QR code generation and scanning.
+This guide walks you through setup, usage, and best practices for both QR code generation and scanning in a smooth way.

 ## JitPack Setup